TaxFoundation/capital-cost-recovery/README.md

 ### Installing R
 If you haven't already done so, download RStudio here: https://www.rstudio.com/products/rstudio/.

 All necessary functions to run capital-cost-recovery can be called from capital-cost-recovery/capital_cost_recovery.R.
+See below for an explanation of the source data and the folders and files in the repository.

 ## The Dataset